Updated: April 7, 2021 by Zac Harding

 Do Your Homework

 In this day and age, comparison shopping can be simple because so much of it can happen online.
-While you used to have to go to a brick and mortar store, now doing your research can be pretty easy without even
+While you used to have to go to a brick-and-mortar store, now doing your research can be pretty easy without even have to get off of your couch!

 There are a few options for features including those that use salt or those that are salt-free; those with timers or Demand-initiated-Regeneration (DIR); those you can purchase or those available for lease; some that have better warranties than others; and those that have higher or lower annual costs of operation.
 Learn about all of these options before making a decision.